-Mama guilt can wreak havoc on self-esteem and the ability to enjoy motherhood.
+Mum guilt can wreak havoc on self-esteem and the ability to enjoy motherhood.

-+ IS IT BEST FOR YOU AND YOUR FAMILY?
+1. IS IT BEST FOR YOU AND YOUR FAMILY?

 For example, if you’ve given breastfeeding a go and you’re struggling and stressed because your baby is losing weight, it’s not in either of your best interests to continue.

-+ ARE YOU A PARENT OR A BEST FRIEND?
+2. ARE YOU A PARENT OR A BEST FRIEND?

 Yes, your child might be angry because you won’t let them have that “treat”, but you have to look at whether your goal is to hurt them – or simply do what’s best for them.

-+ HAVE YOU ADDRESSED THE SITUATION?
+3. HAVE YOU ADDRESSED THE SITUATION?